vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ##### YAML how to make elements conditional

+For each condition you need a sensor with a boolean state, which is `true` when the element should be visible and `false` when it should be hidden.
+If this doesn't exist yet, you can create this with a template binary sensor.
+I have a page with many examples of how to create these sensors: [Home Assistant templates](/homeassistant/homeassistant_templates).

 This is how you can define a conditional **Mushroom** element.

+You need the boolean sensor [waste_tomorrow](#is-tomorrow-a-rash-bin-day) for this condition.

 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io